-Students have five years from the date of matriculation to complete degree requirements for the Master of Arts in Clinical Mental Health Counseling and the Master of Arts in Marriage and Family Therapy.
+Students have five years from the date of matriculation to complete degree requirements for the Master of Arts in Clinical Mental Health Counseling.
 Students have three years to complete the Master of Science in Christian Psychological Studies.

 Technology Requirements

 All students are required to have laptop computers as a part of Richmont's clinical training sequence.
 As technology advances, recommended computer hardware may change.
 Please consult the current Clinical Training Manual for the latest technology requirements.
 Richmont provides limited technical support for students.